mirage335/BOM_designer/README.md

 See the end of the file for license conditions.
 See license.txt for BOM_designer license conditions.

+Hierarchical BOM using simple text files and shell script.
+Multiplies and adds all ITEM entries in 'csv' format (comma separated values) from all files with extensions '*.lbom.csv', '*.lbom.txt', '*.lbom' .
+Compiles a consolidated list.

 # Usage

 _BOM_designer_geometry ./

-Finds all all files with extensions '*.lbom.csv', '*.lbom.txt', '*.lbom' .
-Compiles a consolidated list.
+*) Consolidated output 'qty' fields are normally '0'.

+*) Descriptive 'dst' (distributor),'mark' (marketing name),'provider' (arbitrary name for a supplier),'path' (location of geometry/CAD model file) may be empty.
+*) Descriptive fields will be filled from any entry with this entry and matching 'item' field.
+*) Conventionally, 'providers.lbom.txt' has 'qty' '0' ITEM entries with descriptive fields.
+*) Conventionally, 'overides.lbom.txt' has 'qty' '0' ITEM entries which *force* descriptive fields (ie. change to alternate suppliers as desired).

+*) COMMENTS are always ignored.
+*) MULTIPLIER converts 'qty' to 'mult'.
+*) BUNDLE entries are not consolidated - only 'mult' is updated.
+*) MULTIPLIER at files corresponding to BUNDLE entries should be edited to match.
+*) BUNDLE is only for user reference (equivalent to comments) and is not automatically consolidated.
+*) ITEM entries are automatically consolidated.

+*) ITEM/BUNDLE names must be unique.
+*) Conventionally, ITEM/BUNDLE names are file names matching a geometry/CAD model file name basename.

 Input format illustrated by example available under '_lib/example' .

-ITEM/BUNDLE names are conventionally file names, regardless, these names are required to be unique.

-Usually, an 'overrides.lbom.csv' file or similar, with zero/ignored qty/mult values, will be used to specify more than the minimum ITEM/BUNDLE, qty, and multiplier fields.
-Additionally, any file may be used to fill in more complete information than entered into other BOM files.

-A "bins.ods" spreadsheet is provided to easily paste columns of data from other sources (eg. FreeCAD A2Plus BOM documents).
+A "bins.ods" spreadsheet is provided for manual conversion to 'csv' (comma separated values), to easily paste columns of data from other sources (eg. FreeCAD A2Plus BOM documents).

 # Design